 Graduate Program Overview

 Just as undergraduate programs are offering degrees that focus on healthcare, so are graduate programs focused on the industry and its issues.
-Since graduate school is where you become a master of some specific thing, you should certainly find a program that confers degrees such as the following:
+Since graduate school is where you become a master of a specific thing, you should certainly find a program that confers degrees such as the following:

 - Master of Business Administration in Healthcare Administration